j69/j69/README.md

 >
 > Compilers Never Lie - Comments can.
 >
-> Writing COMMENTS takes time that you could spend writing CODE.
->
 > Get your data structures correct first, and the rest of the program will write itself.
 >
 > Testing can show the presence of bugs, but not their absence.